-Weller, a Republican, was the representative for Illinois’s 11th congressional district from 1995 to 2008.
+Weller was the representative for Illinois’s 11th congressional district and was a Republican.
+He served from 1995 to 2008.

 Weller is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 2008 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).